samau3/mynintendo-scraper/README.md

 ### Automated Clean Up

 Since so much data is being stored in the database, a weekly cron job request is made to delete records that have been saved in the database for a week or more.
 This is handled by keeping track of the timestamps when a listing record is stored and having an additional column, `expiration`, for that record of seven days after its insertion timestamp.
-Then the request just queries based on the `expiration` column to see if that value is a date older than the time of teh deletion API request.
+Then the request just queries based on the `expiration` column to see if that value is a date older than the time of the deletion API request.

 <!-- ROADMAP -->